 Elizabeth married Richard Morgan, 30 Mar 1788, St Phillips Sydney.
 Richard MORGAN, Convict, Alexander 1788.
 Crime: Assault and rob.
 Tried: Gloucester, 23 Mar 1785.
 Sentence: 7 years transportation.
 Richard arrived on Norfolk Island aboard HM Supply in Jan 1790.

 Elizabeth arrived on Norfolk Island aboard HMS Sirius in Mar 1790.
-On Norfolk Island, Elizabeth did not continue her relationship with Richard Morgan; instead she formed a relationship with Thomas SCULLY, Private, Royal Marines 38th Company, HMS Sirius 1788.
+On Norfolk Island, Elizabeth did not continue her relationship with Richard Morgan; instead she formed a relationship with Thomas SCULLY, Private, Marines 38th Company, HMS Sirius 1788.
 Thomas arrived on Norfolk Island as a settler aboard the Atlantic in Oct 1791 as Thomas Sculley.
 In June 1794 Elizabeth Lock was recorded as married, free, off stores with no children supported by Thomas Scully, settler.

 Thomas received a 60 acre land grant being Lot 72 in Apr 1791 near Queenborough, located today at Longridge along Bumbora Road on Norfolk Island.
 He sold a portion of 30 acres of the land for £15 to Elizabeth Gregory (most likely Elizabeth Gregory Snr) on 4 May 1795.